IphixLi/IphixLi/README.md

 - 👋 Hi, I’m @IphixLi
-- 👀 I am interested in Data science.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Web development.
-- 💞️ I’m looking to collaborate on web design
-- 📫 you can reach me on my freecodecamp account @iphixli and instagram @bera_iphix

 <!---
 IphixLi/IphixLi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.